freddyox/freddyox.github.io/_posts/2017-07-27-double-pendulum.md

 condition.
 A simple tracer routine has been added to follow the position of the masses, and the alpha component decays as a function of position within the tracer C++ vector (I limit the number of traces to roughly 200-300 to avoid messy patterns).
-A small video displaying the simulation output may be seen
-<a href="https://youtu.be/CuhPbDQs3eY">here</a>.
  Note that with very little
 effort, the double pendulum simulation may be used as a spirograph generator.
 In this case, the RK4 method (and equations of motion) is discarded and one simply chooses angular velocities and arm-lengths.